Ahket-net/docs/MD/CADET Reference Manual.md

 Registry: Means to be handled by the right STASH's Registry (see STASH Reference Manual).

 ### Authenticating CATT
-By using `CATTAuthentication(TT,CATT,ATr; VerificationFee)`, which is the same as `CATTAuthentication(TT,ACL,DDS?CVF$, ATr; VerificationFee)`.
-ATr is required ATT that should match.
+By using `CATTAuthentication(TT,CATT,ATTr; VerificationFee)`, which is the same as `CATTAuthentication(TT,ACL,DDS?tbd_CVF, ATTr; VerificationFee)`.
+ATTr is required ATT that should match.

 Implementation 1:
    1. (BEXACTSC) If CATT is DATT, fail and instruct to use Authenticating DATT.
-   2. (BEXACTSC) If hash(CVF$) does not match the DDS State, returns 'False'.
+   2. (BEXACTSC) If hash(tbd_CVF) does not match the DDS State, returns 'False'.
-   3. (BEXACTSC) If extAC(CVF$) matches extAC(ATr) using the matching function, if not return 'False'.
+   3. (BEXACTSC) If extAC(tbd_CVF) matches extAC(ATTr) using the matching function, if not return 'False'.
-   4. (BEXACTSC) If ATr is SATT
+   4. (BEXACTSC) If ATTr is SATT
-      4.1 If ATr is not valid, return 'False'
+      4.1 If ATTr is not valid, return 'False'
-      4.2 If ATr is valid, then authorize, go to 7.
+      4.2 If ATTr is valid, then authorize, go to 7.
-   5. (BEXACTSC) If ATr is DATT
+   5. (BEXACTSC) If ATTr is DATT
-      5.1 If extDDS(ATr)== DDS, go to 7.
+      5.1 If extDDS(ATTr)== DDS, go to 7.
-      5.2 Check if extDDS(ATr) is authorized.
+      5.2 Check if extDDS(ATTr) is authorized.
 If not, return 'False'.
-      5.3 Rely on Registry to Authentication ATr.
+      5.3 Rely on Registry to Authentication ATTr.
-   6. (Registry) check if ATr is valid.
-DATAuthentication(TT$,ATr)
+   6. (Registry) check if ATTr is valid.
+DATAuthentication(tbd_TT,ATTr)
       - If not valid, return 'False'.
    7. (Registry) check if you hold the '\ extCL(CATT) \ extIDS(CATT)[SIG] /'.
       7.1 If true, return 'True'.